Integralist/Style-Guides/CSS Style Guide.md

 ##Object-Oriented CSS (OOCSS)

-I use OOCSS to ensure my stylesheets are as flexible and easily maintainable as possible.
+Use OOCSS to ensure stylesheets are as flexible and easily maintainable as possible.

-OOCSS is very scalable and is a bit of a large subject to cover so for more information I'll refer you to another page where [I elaborate on how I structure my CSS to fit with OOCSS](https://github.com/Integralist/Resume/blob/master/Object-Oriented-CSS.md)
+OOCSS is very scalable/flexible but is a bit of a large subject to cover, so for more information I'll refer you to my other post where [I elaborate on how to structure your CSS to fit the OOCSS methodology](https://github.com/Integralist/Resume/blob/master/Object-Oriented-CSS.md)

 ##Comments

-I like to add comments throughout the code to highlight any confusing areas (or anything that might not be obvious - such as working around a specific browser quirk).
+Add comments throughout the code to highlight any confusing areas (or anything that might not be obvious - such as working around a specific browser quirk).

-Also, at the top of every stylesheet I include a heading which briefly explains the purpose of the style sheet, for example…
+Also, at the top of every stylesheet include a heading which briefly explains the purpose of the style sheet, for example…

 ```css
 /* =============================================================================